At Central Street wellbeing is highly valued and nurtured. Our well being curriculum includes:

 SEAL (Social, Emotional Aspects of Learning)

-At Central Street we follow a programme called SEAL.
+We follow a programme called SEAL as part of our well being curriculum.
 SEAL provides a structured framework and resource for teaching social, emotional and behavioural skills as a whole school approach for all pupils, not just those with challenging behaviour.

 The SEAL programme is organised into seven themes: New Beginnings, Getting on and falling out, Say no to bullying, Going for goals!, Good to be me, Relationships and Changes.
 Each theme is designed for a whole-school approach and includes whole-school assemblies and weekly classroom activities.The SEAL curriculum revisits each theme and associated skills.